jvrc/tutorials/advanced/sensors.rst

 Setup the controller
 --------------------

-Select BodyRTC in the item view and set value of its property, "Controller module name" to RobotControllerRTC.
-This value corresponds to the filename of the RT component.
-Set values of properties, "Configuration mode" and "Configuration file name" to "Use Configuration File" and "RobotJVRC.conf" respectively.
+Select BodyRTC in the item view and set value of its property, "Configuration mode" and "Configuration file name" to "Use Configuration File" and "RobotSensorsJVRC.conf" respectively.

 .. image:: images/sensor_config.png